MicroEJ/docs/VEEPortingGuide/externalResourceLoader.rst

 ----------

-The :ref:`chapter.microej.applicationResources` provided by the application project, including those marked as external resources, are automatically made available to the application during the simulation.
+The :ref:`chapter.microej.applicationResources` provided by the application project, pre-processed and/or unprocessed, are automatically made available to the application during the simulation.

 On Device